 5080 Kuhio Hwy, Hanalei, HI 96714

 I always look forward to paying a visit to this amazing store owned by Donavon and Petra Frankenreiter.
 It's a clear reflection of the couple's personal aesthetic - a thoughtfully curated mix of ceramics, linens, art, textiles and clothing that feels like it was collected during their travels.
-I spend my days looking at A LOT of retail and I love that every time I come here I see something I've never seen.
+I spend my days looking at A LOT of retail and I love that every time I come here I see something new.

 North Shore - Adventure